On this page

 Automatic re-enrolment is the process where your client must re-enrol certain staff into a pension scheme that can be used for automatic enrolment, if they’re not already active members of one.

-It takes place regularly every three years, and also happens on an immediate basis if a worker or the pension scheme meets certain criteria.
+It takes place every three years, and also happens on an immediate basis if a worker or the pension scheme meets certain criteria.

 - doesn’t need to inform us of their chosen re-enrolment date until they complete their re-declaration of compliance